MeepTech/obsidian-metadata-scry-plugin/README.md

 You can instantly access these YAML files as objects using the `prototypes` method of the API described above, and edit them using the `prototype` property of the Patch, Set, and Clear methods described above.

 ## Configuration
 ### Global Names
+The names of the global variables `meta` and `cache` can be changed in these settings.

 ### Declare Object Property Helper Methods?
+If true, this sets the Instance Methods on `Object.prototype` that help deal with accessing and setting deep object properties.

 ### Data Storage Settings
+Settings related to the paths used for prototype and value data storage.

 ## Compatibility
 Tested and working in the following codeblocks:
   - [dataviewjs](https://github.com/blacksmithgu/obsidian-dataview)
   - [jsx](https://github.com/elias-sundqvist/obsidian-react-components)
+  - [customJS](https://github.com/saml-dev/obsidian-custom-js) class defenition files. (**NOTE**: the cache is not officially supported in these files.)

 **NOTE**: The cache is designed to work between different types of codeblocks in the same file.
 EX: